inova-notas/mirage-queue/README.md

 app.Run();
 ```
+## Registering Consumers

-Instead of registering all consumers from a specific assembly you can off course register one by one like this:
+Instead of registering all consumers from an assembly, you can register them individually like this:

 ``` csharp
 builder.Services.AddConsumer<TestMessageConsumer>();
 ```
+## Creating a Consumer

-To create a consumer you need to implement the interface **IConsumer** with the type parameter of the expected message that you want to receive, and you can have multiple consumers receiving the same message type.
+To create a consumer, implement the `IConsumer<T>` interface, where `T` is the type of message you want to process.
+You can have multiple consumers handling the same message type.

 ``` csharp
 using MirageQueue.Consumers.Abstractions;